-Here are the 10 best and most requested classical style piano songs that have survived the test of time and are suitable for almost every occasion!
+Here is a list of the top 10 most requested classical-style piano pieces that have survived the test of time and are perfect for basically every occasion.

 The piano pieces presented here are beautifully arranged and simplified to be easy to learn.
-This easy piano music has been carefully selected to be well arranged, and on a late beginner- early intermediate level.
+This easy piano music has been carefully selected to be well arranged, and on a beginner to an early intermediate level.

 The Moonlight Sonata is one of the most famous sonatas by Beethoven.
-The first movement is what got the name "Moonlight" and is the most played part of the sonata.
+The first movement got the name "Moonlight" and is the most played part of the sonata.

 The real name is Sonata Quasi Una Fantasia, or Sonata like a fantasy, due to the dreamy and a bit blurred sound that Beethoven suggested as tone color for the piece.

 This is a truly romantic piece, even though it has a rather dark mood.
 The first theme almost sounds like a funeral march.
-It is also from the era called Romanticism.
-Here is an easy arrangement of The Moonlight Sonata.
+It was composed during the era called Romanticism.

-A happy piece with a hopeful message by Schiller about peace and Joy to all of mankind.
+Ode to Joy is a happy melody with a hopeful message by Schiller about Peace and Joy to all of mankind.

-The popular melody is originally not for piano but is the theme from the triumphant finale in his last symphony, the 9th.
+The famous melody by Beethoven is originally not for piano but the main theme from the triumphant finale in Beethoven's last symphony, the 9th.

 Popular piano songs come in many variations!
-This is a simple but beautiful piano arrangement for solo piano that is easy to learn.
+In this hymn collection, you'll find a simple but beautiful piano arrangement of Amazing Grace for solo piano that is easy to learn.

-Johann Sebastian Bach wrote the first piece in the huge work "The Well-tempered Clavier", as a Prelude in C major.
+Johann Sebastian Bach wrote the first piece in the immense work "The Well-tempered Clavier" as a Prelude in C major.

 Another famous hit that needs little introduction.
 Played and sung all over the world, who would have known that this piece would be so used!